jengalas/pz-adventures-jekyll/_posts/2017/2017-10-21-warm-october-weekend.md

 {% include gallery.html gallery_id="gallery1" class="" %}

-walk on trolley trail at Keystone with dad.
-Didn't know where to park at first.
-Saw geocachers on the first part of the trail, thought it was tundra wolf and crew, confirmed once we saw his car.
-Met them on the other part of the trail.
-They were there for travelnbehappy's birthday.
+On this somber day, we went for a walk on the Trolley Trail at Keystone with Dad.
+We didn't know where to park at first, but eventually got oriented, and found the trailhead and the suspension bridge.
+We ran into a group of geocachers on the first part of the trail, and we thought it was Tundra Wolf and crew, which we confirmed once we saw his car.
+We met them again later, on the second part of the trail.
+They were out for a group hike and geocaching adventure, celebrating travelnbehappy's birthday.

 {% include tracklog.html %}

-After our hike, we went to Natale's for dinner.
-Wine, bread, salad, manestra soup, ravioli, chicken marsala, chicken calabrese, cannoli cake
+After our hike, we went to Natale's for dinner, where we enjoyed a feast of wine, bread, salad, manestra soup, ravioli, chicken marsala, chicken calabrese, and cannoli cake.
+Mom would have loved it.